Cornea and Contact Lenses | Residency

 Furnish official NBEO scores.

-Three letters of reference from individuals familiar with the applicant’s clinical and academic performance.
+Send CV, letter of intent and three letters of reference from individuals familiar with the applicant’s clinical and academic performance to the Residency Program Supervisor.

 Be available for a formal interview with the Residency Committee.